User Guide (Latest)

 • MATCH: keep GPU cluster same number of nodes as CPU cluster

-• CLUSTER: recommend optimal GPU cluster by cost for entire cluster
+• CLUSTER: recommend optimal GPU cluster for entire cluster to match CPU duration of longest job

-• JOB: recommend optimal GPU cluster by cost per job
+• JOB: recommend optimal GPU cluster per job to match CPU duration per job

 MATCH N